Employers Apprenticeship Training

 Why choose CAW Business School as a training provider?

-From 1 May 2017, to deliver apprenticeship training, training providers must be on the Register of Apprenticeship Training Providers (RoATP).
-All providers on the RoATP have been through a thorough application process with the Skills Funding Agency (SFA) that assessed their capability to deliver high-quality apprenticeship training – not all organisations who were previously delivering apprenticeships were successful in joining the RoATP.
-We are delighted that The College of Animal Welfare (CAW Business School) was successful.
+- We’re on the Register of Apprenticeship Training Providers (RoATP).
+All providers on the RoATP have been through a thorough application process with the Skills Funding Agency (SFA) that assessed their capability to deliver high-quality apprenticeship training.

-- Support and guidance from qualified tutors or assessors with strong industry experience
+- All our tutors and assessors are fully qualified with strong industry experience

 I’m interested in apprenticeship training, how do I find out more?

 If you are looking to take on a new apprentice, please contact our funding team who will advise you on the process of advertising your vacancy and assist you to recruit your apprentice.
 As part of the recruitment process, we can filter applications for you and even arrange your interviews if you wish!